rust-lang/rust/src/doc/guide.md

 That's all you need to get the hang of closures!
 Closures are a little bit strange at first, but once you're used to them, you'll miss them in other languages.
-Passing functions to other functions is incredibly powerful; let's look at one of such situations: iterators.
+Passing functions to other functions is incredibly powerful, as you will see in the following chapter about iterators.

 # Iterators